Look Who's Talking (song)

 "Look Who's Talking!" is a song by Sweden-based musician and producer Dr. Alban, featuring vocals from Swedish singer Nana Hedin.
-It was released in February 1994 as the first single from his third studio album, Look Who's Talking (1994), and reached number-one in Denmark and Finland.
-The song became a top-10 in almost all other European countries, except France and the UK.
+It was released in February 1994 by Cheiron as the first single from his third studio album, Look Who's Talking (1994).
+Co-written by Alban with Denniz PoP, the song tells about a pop star named Mr. X who says nasty things about everyone, therefore "Look Who's Talking!".

+The song was co-produced by Kristian Lundin and reached number one in Denmark and Finland, as well as becoming a top-10 in almost several other European countries.
 It entered the Eurochart Hot 100 on 12 March 1994 at number 61 and went on to peak at the second position four weeks later.
-In the US, it peaked at number 11 on Billboard's Hot Dance Club Play chart.
-In Zimbabwe, the single peaked at number 10.
+In the US, it peaked at number 11 on the Billboard Hot Dance Club Play chart.
+Its music video was directed by Jonathan Bate, who also would be directing the next two videos for Alban.
 A CD maxi containing four remixes was also released, particularly devoted to the dance floors.

 Critical reception

-AllMusic editor John Bush noted that Dr. Alban "uses elements of worldbeat to mix up" the song.
-Larry Flick from Billboard felt that it follows the Euro-disco/world-beat thread" of 1993's "It's My Life", "sewing in several intriguing new creative colors."
-Pan-European magazine Music & Media wrote that "his instantly recognisable coffee brown rap sets the bush doctor apart from the rest in the Euro dance field with standard synth riffs and one-line choruses sung by anonymous ladies."
-Alan Jones from Music Week declared it as a "simple and maddeningly familiar song [that] relies on a hooky refrain, while Alban adds his odd African-accented rap in a style reminiscent of his early "No Coke" single."
+AllMusic editor John Bush noted that Dr. Alban uses elements of worldbeat to "mix up" the song.
+Larry Flick from Billboard magazine stated that it follows the Euro-disco/world-beat thread" of 1993's "It's My Life", "sewing in several intriguing new creative colors."
+Pan-European magazine Music & Media wrote, "His instantly recognisable coffee brown rap sets the bush doctor apart from the rest in the Euro dance field with standard synth riffs and one-line choruses sung by anonymous ladies."
+Alan Jones from Music Week described it as a "simple and maddeningly familiar song [that] relies on a hooky refrain, while Alban adds his odd African-accented rap in a style reminiscent of his early 'No Coke' single."

-Wendi Cermak from The Network Forty said it as "a must-purchase".
+Wendi Cermak from The Network Forty complimented it as "a must-purchase".
 A reviewer from Reading Evening Post described it as "an inane but insistent tune."
-James Hamilton from the RM Dance Update called it a "Afro-ish choppily chanted and girls chorused breezy Euro romper".
+James Hamilton from the Record Mirror Dance Update named it a "Afro-ish choppily chanted and girls chorused breezy Euro romper" in his weekly dance column.
 Pete Stanton from Smash Hits gave "Look Who's Talking!" two out of five, noting "its pacy Euro beats and singalong chorus".
-James Hunter from Vibe declared it as "superefficient disco glued down with dancehall toasting, answered by streaming female vocals."
+James Hunter from Vibe described it as "superefficient disco glued down with dancehall toasting, answered by streaming female vocals."